JANET HALFMANN

 Researching True Historical Stories: Interview with Janet by Write Now!
 Coach

 'So brave': A South Milwaukee author wants you to know about this spy couple that escaped slavery and created a code.
-Milwaukee Journal Sentinel online
+Milwaukee Journal Sentinel

 Reviews